To be honest, customer relationships can feel like a bad date – awkward silences, forced conversations, and a desperate hope for escape.

 Identify all the ways customers interact with your brand, including your website, social media presence, customer service interactions, and in-person experiences.
 Ensure a consistent and positive experience across all touchpoints.

 Dwayne Tunstall, a contact center leadership professional says that organizations that do not measure or understand customer journey mapping often have blind spots that impact customer relationships.
-Companies can identify these blindspots by creating a customer journey map that outlines the buyer's journey for a target consumer.

-“Understanding this information allows an organization to address processes and/or touch points along the customer's journey in most need of improvement.
+He says, “Understanding this information allows an organization to address processes and/or touch points along the customer's journey in most need of improvement.
 If addressed efficiently, in many cases there is an immediate impact on customer satisfaction.”

 Personalization is key.